Christian Sorto

-Christian Sorto (born January 19, 2000) is a professional footballer player who plays for The Miami FC in the USL Championship.
-Born in the United States, he represents the El Salvador national team.
+Christian Sorto (born January 19, 2000) is a professional football player who plays for Loudoun United FC in the USL Championship.
+Born in the United States, he plays for the El Salvador national team.

 Career

 On June 26, 2019, Sorto joined D.C.
 United's USL Championship side Loudoun United.

 On March 19, 2021, Sorto joined Rio Grande Valley FC ahead of the 2021 season.
 He left the team following the end of the season.

 Sorto signed with USL Championship side Miami FC on December 28, 2021.

+Sorto joined Orange County SC on January 10, 2024.

 International

 Born in the United States, Sorto is of Salvadoran descent.
 He represented the El Salvador national team in a friendly 2–0 loss to Guatemala on 24 September 2021.
 On January 24, 2021, Sorto was called up by the El Salvador national under-23 football team to participate in their camp ahead of the U23 Olympics qualifiers.